Ifrade1/algorithms3/README.md

 Current Priorites:

   -Please write a simple file testing the quicksort function.
-I don't think you need to write the function, it should be in the c standard library.(I added a quick sort program and text file in the quicksort.c branch);
+I don't think you need to write the function, it should be in the c standard library.(I added a quick sort program and text file in the quicksort.c branch; need to add reading text file implementation);

   -need to figure out how to compile and run with the text file